-Miura is situated on the Miura Peninsula, 50 kms south of Tokyo with a population of 56,000.
-Miura is sustained by the fishing industries, particularly squid, tuna, abalone, cockles and fish processing.
-Rural produce includes radishes, melons, cabbages, pumpkins and mandarins.
+Miura is situated on the Miura Peninsula, 50 kms south of Tokyo with a population of 40,000.
+Miura is sustained by the fishing industries, particularly squid, tuna, abalone and fish processing.
+Rural produce includes radishes, cabbages, pumpkins, melons and watermelons.

 The two cities share a strong bond with residents from both cities enjoying cultural exchange through study or employment.